caddyserver/website/src/docs/markdown/command-line.md

 ### `caddy fmt`

 <pre><code class="cmd bash">caddy fmt [&lt;path&gt;]
-	[--write]</code></pre>
+	[--overwrite]</code></pre>

 Formats or prettifies a Caddyfile, then exits.
-The result is printed to stdout unless `--write` is used.
+The result is printed to stdout unless `--overwrite` is used.

 `<path>` specifies the path to the Caddyfile.
 If omitted, a file named Caddyfile in the current directory is assumed instead.

-`--write` causes the result to be written to the input file instead of being printed to the terminal.
+`--overwrite` causes the result to be written to the input file instead of being printed to the terminal.